lei-cao/beego-in-action/en-US/beego-in-docker.md

 ![](../images/docker.golang.hello-world.png?raw=true)

-Now you might get confused how had this been done, let me explain it detailly:
+Now you might get confused how had this been done, let me explain it detailed:

 In the picture above: